Michael Paulyn

 For the last decade, Apple has become known for being the crème de la crème when it comes to computer devices.
 Their ability to set high standards and, for a time, create new gadgets left much of the world delighted and in a frenzy.
-But as time goes on, things change, and Apple continues to see many changes and issues.
+But as time passes, things change, and Apple continues seeing many changes and issues.

 Recently, an obscure hardware attack known as "PACMAN" showed some serious vulnerabilities to Apple's M1 processor chipsets.
 This detrimental flaw allows attackers to easily access arbitrary code execution on any macOS system, meaning the hacker can use almost any code they want and cause absolute chaos.